 There is no specific Dutch legislation on compensation for working overtime.
-Whether overtime will have to be compensated, should follow from what was agreed in the employment contract, employee handbook or – if applicable – Collective Labour Agreement.
-If neither of those state that overtime will be compensated, it is still possible that the employer is obliged to do so.
-It can be ruled that an employee should be compensated for working overtime by the employer, because this is what may be expected from a “good employer” in the same circumstances.
+Whether overtime will have to be compensated should follow from what was agreed to in the employment contract, supplemented by the employee handbook or established in a collective labour agreement (if applicable).
+Even supposing that these prescribed sources are altogether silent on this issue, the Courts in a labour dispute, are likely to decide that the employer should compensate an employee for working overtime, because this is what may be expected from a “good employer” in the same circumstances.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 The employer is required to use the services of a working-conditions service, an institution that assists the employer in the overview and evaluation of the risks, assists sick employees, advises the employer on reintegration of sick employees, and more.